Sometimes we encounter relatively complex addition exercises such as the following:

 If until now we were used to division exercises that look like this:

-Long division exercises are the same division exercises just looking different -
+Long division exercises are the same division exercises with a slightly different appearance -

 How do we write a long division problem?